left-icon

 Deleting a record

-We will use the OnCommandClicked method to display a pop-up, using the Syncfusion Dialog control, that will require the user to confirm that they want to delete the record.
+We will use the OnCommandClicked method to display a pop-up window using the Syncfusion Dialog control, which will require the user to confirm that they want to delete the record.

 The Dialog control is used to display information and accept user input.
-It can display as a modal control that requires the user to interact with it before continuing to use any other part of the application.
+It can be displayed as a modal control that requires the user to interact with it before continuing to use any other part of the application.
+Here are the steps to implement it:

-Enter the following inside the AuthorizeView control tag.
+1. Enter the code from Code Listing 42 inside the AuthorizeView control tag.

 <SfDialog Target="#target"